Explore this Section

 - Public Health: Areas normally covered in this module include: justice and resource allocation or ‘rationing’ of medical treatment; research ethics; discrimination and health care; and issues raised by new technologies.
 Module 4 normally includes at least one session which looks at a topical issue in public health policy.

-The dissertation gives students a chance to undertake a more intensive piece of work (between 15,000 and 20,000 words) on a topic of interest to them.
-While working on the dissertation students will have a supervisor to provide support and advice during the writing process.
+The dissertation gives students a chance to undertake a more intensive piece of work (between 15,000 and 20,000 words) on a topic of their choice.
+Students will have a supervisor to provide support and advice during the writing process.
 Dissertation topics are chosen by the student themselves and must relate to an issue within the broad area of health care law or ethics.

 Some students start the course with a clear idea about what they want to write about - often an ethical issue from within their own practice - but others find and develop particular interests as the course progresses and they learn more about ethical theory, so don't worry if you have no clear idea what to write about at the moment.
 Here is a far-from-exhaustive sample list of topics that students have written on in the past: